Star Wars Infinities: Synopsis

-Princess Leia, posing as a bounty hunter, infiltrates Jabba's palace in an attempt to rescue Han Solo, who has been frozen in carbonite.
+Princess Leia, posing as the bounty hunter Boushh, infiltrates Jabba's palace in an attempt to rescue Han Solo, who has been frozen in carbonite.
 During the negotiations, C-3PO is translating for the disguised Leia, until Jabba knocks C-3PO over and the droid is damaged and unable to function.
 With no translator, Leia is forced to reveal her identity and she threatens Jabba with a thermal detonator, telling him to release Solo.

 During the ensuing melee, Leia and Chewbacca chase after Boba Fett, who escapes with Han Solo's carbonite-encased body.
 Leia fires on Fett but misses and hits the carbonite block's life support control panel.
 Leia, Chewbacca and a disguised Lando escape from Jabba's palace and reunite with Luke shortly before the thermal detonator goes off, killing everyone within Jabba's palace.
 Luke promises Leia that he will find Han.

 On Dagobah, Yoda, now on his deathbed, senses that he will die before Luke arrives.
 On Tatooine, Luke is able to get a lead on Boba Fett's whereabouts.
-Yoda dies on Dagobah; Luke, the Emperor and Vader all sense it.
+Yoda dies on Dagobah; Luke, and Emperor Palpatine sense it.
 The Emperor sends Vader to Dagobah to investigate.

-Luke arrives on Dagobah and is greeted by Yoda's ghost.
-The ghost confirms Vader's claim that he is Luke's father and reveals that Leia is Luke's sister.
+Luke arrives on Dagobah and is greeted by Yoda and Obi-Wan's ghosts.
+They confirm Vader's claim that he is Luke's father and reveal that Leia is Luke's sister.
 Realizing that he has to confront Vader on his own, Luke has R2-D2 record a message for Leia and send a message to the Rebellion and takes off from the planet.
-Just then, a Star Destroyer drops out of hyperspace over Dagobah.
+Just then, a Star Destroyer drops out of hyperspace over Dagobah; when his ship is caught in a tractor beam, Luke has R2-D2 send a second transmission before the Empire has a chance to jam the signal.
 Luke, captured by Vader, is taken to the second Death Star in orbit over Endor and is brought before the Emperor.

 Meanwhile, Boba Fett is holding a meeting with Imperial officials, hoping to sell them Han in his carbonite block.
 Leia, Chewbacca and Lando track Fett down and interrupt the meeting, and kill Fett in the skirmish.
 Leia and the others return to the Rebel fleet with Han's frozen body.
-After thawing out Han from the carbonite, Leia is informed by a medic that the damage to the life support control unit resulted in Han becoming completely blind.
+After thawing out Han from the carbonite, Leia is informed by a medic that the damage to the life support control unit resulted in Han becoming permanently blind.
 Lando then prepares the Falcon for an assault on the second Death Star, set to commence when the station's energy shield is destroyed by a Rebel unit on Endor's moon.